 The fellow will also be assigned a service line to provide an opportunity for a longitudinal focus during the first year.

-Examples of service lines ISD fellows may work on include:
+Examples of service lines International Services Division fellows may work on include:

 Examples of projects, roles, etc. that fellows may experience include: